-Thirteen years ago, FairShare CSA Coalition organized the first Bike the Barns, a day of biking, farm tours, and gourmet food.
+Seventeen years ago, FairShare CSA Coalition organized the first Bike the Barns, a day of biking, farm tours, and gourmet local food and beverage.
 Proceeds from the ride benefited FairShare’s Partner Shares Program, which helps low-income families afford farm-fresh veggies.

 Call FairShare at (608) 226-0300 or email email@example.com.